Ulf3000/Prevent-Sleep-for-Reaper/README.md

 # Prevent-Sleep-for-Reaper

-prevents the pc and connected displays to go into standby by repeatedly calling SetThreadExecutionState(ES_DISPLAY_REQUIRED) when reaper is stopped aka in:
+prevents the pc and connected displays to go into standby by repeatedly calling SetThreadExecutionState(ES_DISPLAY_REQUIRED) when reaper is NOT stopped aka in:

 -Playback